Help Make Victoria a More Welcoming City

 • Diversity of opinion

-by DrSensei, over 3 years ago
+by DrSensei, about 5 years ago

 Over my lifetime, our society has become much more accepting of diversity.
 The sort of casual, generally accepted prejudices that were endemic in my youth have largely disappeared.
 It would be difficult to overstate just how far we have come.
 I remember a time when Chinese prejudices against Europeans, or Japanese prejudices against Chinese, or British prejudices against Italians, or a myriad of other prejudices on ethnic or religious bases were freely expressed in Canada, and no one seemed to think it reprehensible.
 And other aspects of identity, such as sexual orientation, were not mentioned at all!
 So it's always...
 Continue reading